DianasJourney/GoodFoodReviews/README.md

 ![reviewboard-mockup](https://user-images.githubusercontent.com/109758045/199080174-13f81e77-88e5-427b-bf9d-d6e7a23ede8b.PNG)

-## Tests
-To access and use Good Food Reviews is simple please scroll down to the section "USAGE" there it will display a link url to the website or you can type in ```https://goodie-foodies-heroku.herokuapp.com/``` in your url and it will direct you to the home page!
-User's will need to create an account before being able to post, edit, comment, and delete reviews!
-After an account has been created, users can freely navigate and post as much as they want!

 ## Roadmap

 Good Food Reviews still has a few progress that currently in works.
 Future plans for Good Food Reviews are the following: